bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

+In our above fix, algorithm is an anonymous function which is marked by the `go` keyword.

-**Option 2: Buffered Channel** - Create a buffered channel that can hold one value without requiring the sender and receiver to be ready simultaneously.
+**Option 2: Buffered Channel**: Create a buffered channel that can hold one value without requiring the sender and receiver to be ready simultaneously:

 ```go
 package main